Ferralium/Railproject/README.md

 | 4.     | Simulated Annealing |
 | 5.     | Dijkstra |

-A detailed explanations about the algorithms can be found [here](/code/algorithms/README.md).
+Detailed explanations about the algorithms can be found [here](/code/algorithms/README.md).

 ### Usage:
 By default the program is run with the following command: